Entitlement Management System for SaaS (2026 Guide)

 This approach makes it easier to manage new features, adjust packaging, and support changing business models without time-consuming deployments.

 Metered usage applies when pricing depends on measurable consumption.
-That could include API requests, AI tokens, storage volume, or active seats.
+That could include API requests, AI credits, storage volume, or active seats.

-The entitlement layer tracks usage against defined limits and determines whether the account remains within its allowance.
+The entitlement management software tracks usage against defined limits and determines whether the account remains within its allowance.
 If usage exceeds the plan’s limit, the system can block additional requests or apply overage pricing tied to billing.

 Clear usage enforcement helps efficiently manage access while keeping billing and product behavior aligned.